My blog posts likely contain affiliate links, including for the Amazon Associates program.

 You’ll also find some musicians and other artists who set up in empty stall spaces and perform (busk) during the Market.
 These artists often have music for sale or accept tips; others are just playing to add pleasant music to the air.

-Personally, eating is the most exciting part of the Anchorage Market.
 You can find a huge range of distinctly Alaskan casual food options, from salmon quesadillas to Halibut fish and chips to elk and bison burgers.
 There are also great ethnic food options from around the world, including Hawaiian, Pan-Asian, and Russian/Eastern European.

 By far my favorite food at the market are the corn fritters with honey butter.
 I’m not sure where the corn fritter tradition in Alaska originated, but the crispy dough balls are deep fried and served with a sweet/salty butter that melts perfectly over them.